zalando-stups/swagger1st/README.md

 [![codecov](https://codecov.io/gh/zalando/swagger1st/branch/master/graph/badge.svg)](https://codecov.io/gh/zalando/swagger1st)

 swagger1st is a Clojure [Ring](https://github.com/ring-clojure/ring) handler that parses, validates and routes requests based on your [Swagger](http://swagger.io/)/OpenAPI definition.
-Instead of defining routes and validation rules in your code, you can use swagger1st along with [Swagger/OpenAPI's great tool set](http://editor.swagger.io/)to specify your API in the [Swagger 2.0 Specification format](https://github.com/swagger-api/swagger-spec).
+Instead of defining routes and validation rules in your code, you can use swagger1st along with [Swagger/OpenAPI's great tool set](http://editor.swagger.io/) to specify your API in the [Swagger 2.0 Specification format](https://github.com/swagger-api/swagger-spec).
 This enables you to specify your API in an API-First, technology-independent format.
 The resulting definition is the ultimate format for publishing, sharing and reviewing your API.

 swagger1st will use it **[what, specifically?]** as a configuration file for processing incoming requests—ensuring that your implementation and specification always remain in sync.
 During runtime, you can inspect and easily test your API with the built-in [Swagger UI](http://petstore.swagger.io/).
 You can also extend the interpretation of